Loaki07/daily_dose_of_solana/README.md

 # daily_dose_of_solana
-repo for soloana projects and learnings
+repo for solana projects and learnings

 1. soloana_air_drop
     - creating a solana wallet account